 Sagging skin is usually the result of the deterioration or breakdown of skin-tightening collagen and elastin in the dermis.
-Ageing, drastic weight-loss, UV exposure, pregnancy, and certain medical conditions can all cause sagging skin.
+Ageing, drastic weight-loss, UV exposure, pregnancy, and certain medical conditions can all cause sagging skin on face and body.
 Whilst your heredity and genes will impact how likely you are to develop sagging skin, ageing is by far the most common cause of sagging.

 Sagging skin can occur on almost any part of the body, but the areas most commonly affected include the stomach, arms, knees, eyelids, jawline and chin.

 Whilst upgrading your lifestyle to include a healthy diet, ample sleep, the avoidance of environmental toxins including alcohol and cigarettes can help to prevent skin from sagging as you age, some collageneses - the enzymatic breakdown of the collagen in your skin cells - is almost inevitable.

 Treating sagging skin at home can be a challenge, and many over-the-counter creams that claim to improve the appearance of ageing skin simply fail to deliver results.
 That’s where the LYMA Laser comes in.
 The LYMA Laser has been shown to noticeably improve skin texture, boost skin elasticity and reduce skin sagging when used for just 15 minutes daily.